bensuperpc/infrastructure/README.md

 # Infrastructure

-_My infrastructure_
+_My personal infrastructure for my servers and services._

 ## About

 This is my infrastructure.
-It's a collection of scripts and configuration files that I use to manage my servers.
+It's a collection of scripts and configuration files that I use to manage my servers and services.
 It uses Nginx and docker-compose to run my services (And many other things).
-It's a work in progress, and I'm still learning a lot about it.
+It's a **work in progress**, and I'm still learning a lot about it.
+If you have any **questions** or **suggestions**, feel free to open an issue or a pull request.

 ## Features